 This easy, half-day, 1.2-mile hike takes about one hour with a maximum altitude of 8,000 feet.
 Cruise by van for 35 minutes before entering the town of Toconao to beginu your gentle 45-minute hike through beautiful oasis surrounded by orchards.
 Then head towards the Reserva Nacional Los Flamencos to Laguna Chaxa, where the Salar de Atacama is located, an ideal spot for bird watching (depending on the season).
 Here, wait until sunset and head back to the lodge.

-This is easy, half-day, 2.5-mile hike takes about 2-2.5 hours.
-Depart by van towards the Catarpe Valley where you will begin trekking along the cornices of the Cordillera de la Sal, with panoramic views of the Oasis, the Salar de Atacama and the Andes.
+This moderate, half-day, 5-mile hike takes about 3 hours.
+Depart by van towards the Catarpe Valley where you will begin trekking along the edges of the Cordillera de la Sal, with panoramic views of the Oasis, the Salar de Atacama and the Andes.
 The hike ends with the majestic dunes of Valle de La Muerte.

 This expert, full-day, 2.4-mile hike takes 9.5 hours and reaches an elevation of 16,931 feet.
 You need about four nights of acclimatization to attempt this trek.
 The van drops you off in Talabre where your ascent begins by trekking across volcanic rocks and boulders.
 Once you reach the summit, enjoy amazing views of the entire volcanic arc of the Andes, including Lascar Volcano.
 Descend through numerous volcanic rock fields to a much-welcomed lunch in the altiplano.
 There are very few places in the world that allow you to access elevations above 16,400 feet.
 It’s an experience of a lifetime.

 This easy, half-day ride visits the ayllus (social and agricultural communities in atacama), a small oasis in the middle of the desert where the local people have their orchards.